Courses for Exchange Students

 Q&A - questions and answers

-What does the key content of the course descriptions really mean?
+What does the key content in the course descriptions really mean?

 - ECTS credits: Tells you how many ECTS credits you are awarded for each course.
 A full work load for one semester is 30 ECTS credits in total.